mahesh12d/Bill/replit.md

 This is a professional electrical services rate card and billing management application for Mahesh Electrical Engineers.
 The application serves two primary purposes:

-1. **Rate Card Display**: Presents a professional, print-ready rate card showing standard pricing for electrical services (lighting, fans, power points, A.C. installation, etc.)
+1. **Rate Card Management**: Create and manage multiple rate card documents, each containing pricing for electrical services (lighting, fans, power points, A.C. installation, etc.).
+Users can create multiple rate cards with different names (e.g., "Standard Rate Format 2025", "Premium Services Rate Card"), add/edit/delete items within each rate card, and manage them independently.

-2. **Bill Management**: Allows creation, viewing, and management of customer bills with line items, automatic calculations, and print functionality
+2. **Bill Management**: Create, view, and manage customer bills with line items, automatic calculations, and print functionality.

-The application is built as a full-stack web application using React for the frontend and Express for the backend, with a focus on professional business documentation and clean, readable design following Material Design principles.
+The application is built as a full-stack web application using React for the frontend, Express as a proxy server, and FastAPI as the backend API, with PostgreSQL for data persistence.
+The design focuses on professional business documentation with clean, readable styling.

 ## User Preferences